mfornace/nupack-docs-dev/sources/design.md

 ```

 !!! note
-    Note that a bonus applied to the complex free energy is equivalent to the same bonus applied to every secondary structrue in the complex ensemble.
-The bonus will alter the free energy of the complex in solution, but will not alter the equilibrium pair probabilities within the complex ensemble.
+    Note that a bonus applied to the [complex free energy](defintions.md#complex-free-energy) is equivalent to applying the bonus to every [structure free energy](definitions.md#structure-free-energy) in the complex ensemble.
+As a result, the bonus alters the [equilibrium complex concentration](definitions.md#equilibrium-complex-concentrations) within the [test tube ensemble](definitions.md#test-tube-ensemble), but does not alter the [equilibrium base-pairing probabilities](definitions.md#equilibrium-base-pairing-probabilities) within the [complex ensemble](definitions.md#complex-ensemble).

 ---
 ## Specify a target tube